Ko (film): Filming

 Ko was filmed predominantly in Chennai during early 2010.
+The scenes set in the protagonist's newspaper office were shot on a set created to resemble such offices.
 Like his previous film Ayan, Anand wanted to film the songs in various locations across the world, and as a result, he and cinematographer Richard searched the internet for the picturesque locations and discussed with tourism ministries and frequent globetrotters before finalising the appropriate locations.
-The songs "Enamo Aedho" and "Amali Thumali" were filmed across Western Norway in places such as Trolltunga, Stalheim, Bergen and Prekestolen, becoming the first Tamil film to be shot in Norway.
+The songs "Ennamo Yeadho" and "Amali Thumali" were filmed across Western Norway in places such as Trolltunga, Stalheim, Bergen and Preikestolen, becoming the first Tamil film to be shot in Norway.

-The song "Venpaniye" was filmed at Harbin in China.
+The song "Venpaniye" was filmed at Harbin in China, during the International Ice and Snow Sculpture Festival.
 Part of the film was also shot at the Pondicherry University, Puducherry.
-Other locations of filming included Madurai, Tiruchirapalli, Pollachi, Hyderabad, Udupi and Bengaluru.
+Other locations of filming included Madurai, Tiruchirappalli, Pollachi, Hyderabad, Udupi, Bengaluru, Thekkady and Theni.
 Richard shot an action sequence using the Phantom Flex camera.
 Anand stated that the demo model was first used for Spider-Man (2002) and the camera can shoot in the high-definition format at 2,500 frames per second as opposed to the ordinary camera which can shoot 24 to 150 frames per second in a normal speed.
 Filming had wrapped by December 2010.

 Post-production

-After filming completed, Ko entered into an extensive post-production phase by late-December.
+After filming was completed, Ko entered into an extensive post-production phase by late-December.
 By early March 2011, the film entered into the final phase of post-production which involves, re-recording, sound mixing and editing.
 The title sequence of the film that runs for three-and-a-half minutes featured around 1000 photographs.
 Anand encouraged several photographers to send their best pictures for the title sequence, attributing it to setting the mood of the film.

 Music

 The film's soundtrack and score were composed by Harris Jayaraj, with lyrics written by Pa.
 Vijay, Madhan Karky, Kabilan, Viveka, Vanamali, Sricharan, Emcee Jesz.
-It was distributed by Sony Music India which released the album on 12 January 2011 at the Image Auditorium in Chennai.
+It was distributed by Sony Music India which released the album on 12 January 2011.

 Release

 Theatrical

-Ko was earlier scheduled for theatrical release on 25 February 2011 but was postponed to 8 April 2011, due to Jiiva's other film Singam Puli which was releasing on the same date and the 2011 Cricket World Cup being held during that time.
+Ko was earlier scheduled for theatrical release on 25 February 2011 but was postponed to 8 April 2011, due to Jiiva's other film Singam Puli which was scheduled to release on the same date and the 2011 Cricket World Cup being held during that time.
 The film was further postponed due to the 2011 Tamil Nadu Legislative Assembly election and was eventually released on 22 April.
 Ko opened in nearly 230 theatres in Tamil Nadu, making it Jiiva's biggest release to that point.
 It was also released in multiplexes across metros like Delhi, Mumbai, Pune, Chandigarh, Lucknow and Vadodara with English subtitles to attract non-Tamil audiences.

 The Telugu dubbed version Rangam was released on 13 May 2011.
 It was presented by Super Good Films in Telugu states.